 All Sessions will be held in Frost Commons on the Plymouth State University Campus 1:30-4 p.m.
 All sessions are free of charge and open to the public.

 Janna Malamud Smith is a writer and psychotherapist.
-She is the author of three books, Private Matters (1997), A Potent Spell (2003), and My Father is a Book: A Memoir of Bernard Malamud (2006).
-Her articles and essays have appeared nationally and internationally in newspapers, magazines and literary journals including The New York Times, The Boston Globe, The American Scholar and The Threepenny Review.
-She has twice had essays selected for publication in Best American Essays.
+She is the author of four books: Private Matters: In Defense of the Personal Life (1997), A Potent Spell: Mother Love and the Power of Fear (2003), My Father is a Book: A Memoir of Bernard Malamud (2006), and An Absorbing Errand: How Artists and Craftsmen Make Their Way to Mastery.
+Her articles and essays have appeared nationally and internationally in newspapers, magazines and literary journals including The New York Times, The Boston Globe, The International Herald Tribune, The Christian Science Monitor, American Scholar, Family Circle and The Threepenny Review.

 The Plymouth Writers Group is an association of teacher/writers dedicated to publishing an annual literary anthology comprised entirely of teachers’ writing.
 Their aim is to celebrate the writing teachers do—with their classes, in summer writing workshops and on their own time.
 They hope to provide them with an outlet specifically geared to the publication of teachers’ work.
 They first published an anthology of teachers’ writing in 1996.
 This reading will feature teacher-writers published in the anthologies talking about their writing process and reading from their work.